The thyroid and endocrine surgery department at UCLH is one of the largest endocrine surgical services in the UK.

 Other referral information

+Our geographical catchment area for referral is not restricted.
 We accept Two Week Wait referrals for new or concerning thyroid lumps and run a weekly One-Stop Thyroid Clinic service for these and other suitable patients.
 We also take urgent and regular endocrine referrals.

-e-RS Advice and Guidance may be useful for such issues as:
+e-RS advice and guidance may be useful for such issues as:

 • Uncertainty about the need for referral